maubanel/UE5-Blueprints/orbiting-actors/README.md

 ##### `Step 21.`\|`ITB`| :large_blue_diamond: :large_blue_diamond: :small_blue_diamond:

-An easy way of doing this is using [modulo](https://en.wikipedia.org/wiki/Modulo_operation).
-This gives us the remainder after a division.
-So if I divide by 360, we will have a remainder between 0 and 359.
-Modulo is most programming languages uses the `%` symbol.
-Now this means the remainder of division and NOT the percentage.

 This is exactly what I want.
 Right click and start typing **Modulo** and select the float version **% (float)**.